Frequently Asked Questions

 We’d prefer an empty room in terms of furniture but we can help move this if needs be and some of it may be able to stay in the room and we can work around it.

-How long after the works completed can i decorate /paint my ceiling?
+How long after the works completed can i decorate/paint my ceiling?

 When the full ceiling changed from a dark pink to a light pink colour.(usually 2-3 days)

-Can i have spot lights in my soundproof ceiling?
+Can I have spotlights in my soundproof ceiling?

-How much space am i going to lose?
+How much space am I going to lose?

 Our systems range from 40mm up to 80mm

-How much mess does taking down a ceiling make ?
+How much mess does taking down a ceiling make?

-Can i leave my existing ceiling up?
+Can I leave my existing ceiling up?

 What if my window is close to my ceiling?